This post may contain affiliate links. See my disclosure policy.

 Full printable recipe card is at the bottom of the post!

-- 1/2 cup of barbecue sauce (don’t add this to the marinade – it comes later!)
+- Barbecue sauce: Use your favorite store-bought sauce or make homemade vegan BBQ sauce.
+(P.S. don't add this to the marinade - it comes later!)

 You'll also need: